 When creating large bosses in the NES artist and programmers must find ways around many different limitations.
-Scanline limit and on screen sprite limit makes using sprites difficult so many games created bosses from the background layer.
+Scanline limit and on-screen sprite limit make using sprites difficult so many games created bosses from the background layer.
 Animating the background boss was tricky though because only 32 tiles could be changed at a time.

 One way large animations can be achieved is through blending frames.

 For example, take this large background toad opening its mouth for an attack.
 Each transition is way over the 32 tile change limit so what we will be doing is blending the frames in between using bits of the last frame to reduce the number of new tiles needed.
 This allows us to have a large, animated boss, without breaking the tile limit restrictions.

 Below we can see the blending of two frames by using tiles from each frame.